terraform-aviatrix-modules/terraform-aviatrix-mc-overlap-nat-spoke/README.md

 key | default | value
 :---|:---|:---
 gw2_snat_addr | | IP Address to be used for hide natting traffic sourced from the spoke VNET/VPC.
-Required when spoke is HA pair. dnat_addrs | | When DNAT rules are configured, the addresses used for them, need to be configured in this list. dnat_rules | | Contains the properties to create the DNAT rules.
+Required when spoke is HA pair. dnat_rules | | Contains the properties to create the DNAT rules.
 When left empty, only SNAT for traffic initiated from the spoke VNET/VPC is configured.
 Create as many unique rules as you like.

 ### Outputs